Updated February 23, 2019

 Design Idea 2 with glass blocks using textured glass blocks

 Adding texture and depth to a design can provide more interest for a shower wall, bathroom window, kitchen backsplash or partition wall.
 Newly introduced textured mosaic and pyramid shaped blocks (which literally pop out of a wall) can make a unique statement.
 This is the same type of unit you’ll see in an eclectic boutique chic hotel like “The W” – don’t you think?

 Design Idea 3 with glass blocks– Frosting is not just for cakes!

 While frosting is sweet on a cake, a frosted surface on a glass block wall or window can add subtle sophistication, bring light through and make your bathroom or bedroom private.
 In the projects below frosted glass blocks add privacy, yet move light through this stairwell in a bathroom separation wall.

 Design Idea 4 with glass blocks – Combining modern art, color and even a “caming” effect

 If you’re a fan of Piet Mondrian (considered by many the father of modern art) you’re going to love this idea.
 Using colored glass blocks in the Mondrian color palette and a black grout joint (to mimic a caming effect) transformed this room with fun colored lights and a modernistic design look.

-Call Innovate Building Solutions on a nationwide basis (877-668-5888) or for a local project their divisions including Columbus Glass Block (614-252-5888), Cleveland Glass Block (216-531-6363), West Side Glass Block (216-398-1020) or Mid America Glass Block (513-742-5900) of Cincinnati or Dayton and Akron (330-633-2900).
+Call Innovate Building Solutions for direct product supply on a nationwide basis (877-668-5888).
+For a local project their divisions including Columbus Glass Block (614-252-5888), Cleveland Glass Block (216-531-6363), West Side Glass Block (216-398-1020) or Mid America Glass Block in Akron (330-633-2900).